Clinical Trials in Children

 Why perform clinical trials in children?

 Children are a unique population with distinct developmental and physiological differences from adults.
 Clinical trials in children are essential to develop age-specific, empirically-verified therapies and interventions to determine and improve the best medical treatment available.
-For more information, visit Make medicines child size.
+For more information, visit Essential medicines for children.

 The ICTRP is committed to promoting the conduct of ethical and relevant clinical trials in children by improving access to guidelines, regulations and trial registration data.
 Specific ethical and clinical considerations must also be taken into account when designing, implementing and evaluating these clinical trials and their findings.
 Read more.